numan259/Home-Reminder-Privacy-Policy/privacy.md

 1. Location Data

-Home Reminder uses your device’s location locally on your device to trigger reminders when you enter or exit a saved place.
+Location Reminder uses your device’s location locally on your device to trigger reminders when you enter or exit a saved place.
 We do not collect, store, or transmit your location to any server.
 Background location access is required so that reminders can function correctly even when the app is closed or not actively in use.